 The Algorithm Hack: Syncing Your Activity with Peak Hours

 The Tinder algorithm favours active, engaged users.
-By concentrating your swiping sessions during these peak hours, you're not just seeing more profiles; you're also signalling to the algorithm that you're a desirable user.
+By concentrating your swiping sessions during these peak hours, you're not just seeing more profiles.
+You're also signalling to the algorithm that you're a desirable user.

 This increased activity during prime time can lead to better visibility even when you're offline.
 A few focused sessions are far more effective than swiping sporadically throughout the day.
 This is a key step in learning how to get more matches on Tinder.